JacobFaller/Neo4j_Project_SteamGames/README.md

 Source: Steam Games Dataset (Kaggle — Martin Bustos)

-Due to AuraDB Free tier limitations (relationship cap ≈ 400k), only a subset of the original CSV was imported.
+Due to AuraDB Free tier limitations (relationship cap ≈ 400k), only a subset of the original CSV was imported (extracted from "SteamGames_part_1_UTF8.csv").
 The dataset was split into two UTF-8 parts, and a preliminary filtering stage removed games with zero recommendations (and earlier, those with both zero recommendations and zero rating).

 Fields used for graph modelling